April 27 2021

 As mentioned earlier, having a 120-day rate hold is beneficial, especially in an environment where rates can go up.
 When working with a company like ours at Homewise, we will look for your best options on pre-approval from our 30+ bank and lender partners.
 However when you do buy, you are not locked into your pre-approval and you are not bound to that lender.
 If a better option for approval is available, we will work to get that for you.

 Now that you know the benefits of pre-approval, you’re probably wondering how the process works.
-Here’s a simple breakdown of where you can get pre-approved for a mortgage, what’s involved and how to start.
+Here’s a simple breakdown of where you can get pre-approved, what’s involved and how to start.

 First things first, you’ll want to figure out where to get your mortgage.
 You can either go directly to a financial institution like one of the big banks, a credit union or a monoline lender, or you can shop multiple banks and lenders all at once with a company like us at Homewise.
 A recent study we conducted found that more than half of prospective home buyers in Canada don’t shop around for a mortgage.
 This is something that can cost prospective buyers thousands of dollars down the line.
 Understanding the various mortgage options available can not only save you a lot of money in the short- and long-term, but help you make a more informed decision.